The following is a brief interpretation of the Parable of the Wise and Foolish (Unwise) Virgins found in Matthew 25:1-10:

 25:1 “…like 10 virgins, which took their lamps and went forth to meet the bridegroom”

-• these are pure, holy people – not lovers of sin
+• These are pure, holy people – not lovers of sin

-• lamps represent the Word of God – the virgins are illuminated by its light
+• Lamps represent the Word of God – the virgins are illuminated by its light

-• they are anxious to see the bridegroom – definitely holy people
+• They are anxious to see the bridegroom – definitely holy people

-25:3 “They that were foolish took their lamps and took no oil with them.”
+25:2,3 “… five of them were wise, five were foolish;” “They that were foolish took their lamps and took no oil with them.”

-• they were foolish, not evil, not knowing how long until the bridegroom would appear
+• They were foolish, not evil, not knowing how long until the bridegroom would appear

 25:6 “Behold, the bridegroom!
 Come ye forth to meet him.”